yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yb-tserver.md

 Support for creating a stream for Transactional CDC is currently in [Tech Preview](/preview/releases/versioning/#feature-availability).

-Whether support for creation of streams for transactional CDC is enabled.
+Enable support for creating streams for transactional CDC.

 Default: `false`